-How does it gauge the progress?
+How does it measure the progress?

-- Learning to know– includes aspects like reading and numeracy skills, problem solving skills, post-secondary education.
+- Learning to know – includes aspects like reading and numeracy skills, problem-solving skills, post-secondary education.

-- Learning to do– focuses on hands-on skills like workplace training, access to learning centers, job-related training and so on.
+- Learning to do – focuses on hands-on skills like workplace training, access to learning centers, job-related training and so on.

-- Learning to live together– includes social and interpersonal skills.
+- Learning to live together – includes social and interpersonal skills.

 Additional ways to measure literacy in Canada